Many Canadian homeowners pay too much for their homes because they are not getting the best mortgage financing available in the market.

 The mortgage process can be intimidating for homeowners, and some financial institutions don’t make the process any easier.

-I’m a VERICO Mortgage Advisor and I’m an independent, unbiased, expert, here to help you move into a home you love.
+As your Ultimate Mortgage Advisor, I’m an independent, unbiased, expert, here to help you move into a home you love.

-I have access to mortgage products from over forty lenders at my fingertips and I work with you to determine the best product that will fit your immediate financial needs and future goals.
+I have access to mortgage products from over seventy lenders at my fingertips, my job isn't done unless I find the right solution with the best rates for your immediate needs and future goals.

 I save you money by sourcing the best products at the best rates – not only on your first mortgage but through every subsequent renewal.
-So whether you're buying a home, renewing your mortgage, refinancing, renovating, investing, or consolidating your debts — I’m the VERICO Mortgage Advisor who can help you get the right financing, from the right lender, at the right rate.
+So whether you’re buying a home, renewing your mortgage, refinancing, renovating, investing, or consolidating your debts —I’m the Ultimate Mortgage advisor who can help you get the right financing, from the right lender, at the right rate.